letsencrypt/website/README.md

 Contributions welcome.

-# Troubleshooting with Hugo
+# Troubleshootings with Hugo

 If you see the error:

 > Failed to load translations in file "en.toml": unsupported file extension .toml

 Your version of Hugo is probably too old.
-Please use the version specified in [netlify.toml]
+Please use the version specified in [netlify.toml].

 # Translations - internationalization (i18n)

-To help with translation, please see [TRANSLATION.md].
+To help with translations, please see [TRANSLATION.md].

 [Let's Encrypt website]: https://letsencrypt.org/
 [Hugo]: https://gohugo.io/